Nilhcem/FakeSMTP/README.md

     java -jar fakeSMTP-VERSION.jar -s -b -p 2525 java -jar fakeSMTP-VERSIon.jar --start-server --background --port 2525

+If you don't need to save emails on the filesystem (to improve the overall performances), you can use the `-m` (memory mode) argument:

+    java -jar fakeSMTP-VERSION.jar -m

 To see all the available options (relay domains...):

     java -jar fakeSMTP-VERSION.jar --help